 We are subject to the periodic reporting and other informational requirements of the Exchange Act.
 Under the Exchange Act, we are required to file reports and other information with the SEC.
 Specifically, we are required to file annually a Form 20-F within four months after the end of each fiscal year.
-Copies of reports and other information, when so filed, may be inspected without charge and may be obtained at prescribed rates at the public reference facilities maintained by the SEC at Judiciary Plaza, 100 F Street, N.E., Washington, D.C.
-20549, and at the regional office of the SEC located at Citicorp Center, 500 West Madison Street, Suite 1400, Chicago, Illinois 60661.
-The public may obtain information regarding the Washington, D.C.
-Public Reference Room by calling the SEC at 1-800-SEC-0330.
-The SEC also maintains a web site at www.sec.gov that contains reports, proxy and information statements, and other information regarding registrants that make electronic filings with the SEC using its EDGAR system.
+You can access the reports that we file with the SEC at the SEC's web site at www.sec.gov, which contains reports, proxy and information statements, and other information regarding registrants that make electronic filings with the SEC using its EDGAR system.
 As a foreign private issuer, we are exempt from the rules under the Exchange Act prescribing the furnishing and content of quarterly reports and proxy statements, and officers, directors and principal shareholders are exempt from the reporting and short-swing profit recovery provisions contained in Section 16 of the Exchange Act.